uarksweteam12/team-12-photon/README.md

 # How to launch project

-1. Download all dependencies:

-Type the following lines into your terminal:
+1. To download all dependencies, please run these commands in your terminal:

 ```sh
 chmod +x setup.sh